 3 Years of Lab Science

 Arizona universities require students to complete three years of laboratory sciences.
 This typically means taking biology, chemistry, and physics in courses that provide a laboratory component.
-Additional courses, such as anatomy, may also meet university requirements, while environmental science may not.
+Additional courses, such as anatomy and environmental science also meet university requirements.
 Be sure to speak with your high school counselor, or a university admissions counselor to ensure you will have your 3 years completed before graduation.

 As with any requirement, there are students who complete the bare minimum, and there are students that exceed expectations.
 It is perfectly fine to take more than 3 years of science if your school offers additional courses.
 Students who take extra courses in math and science often have much better chances when applying to colleges and scholarships because math and science are seen as the most challenging courses.